polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 ### Reputation Changes

 Some minor offenses often connected to spamming are only punished by Networking Reputation Changes.
 When validators connect to each other, they use a reputation metric for each of their peers.
-If our peers provide valuable data and behave appropriately, the system adds reputation; if they provide us with faulty or spam data, the system reduces their reputation.
+If peers provide valuable data and behave appropriately, the system adds reputation.
+If they provide faulty or spam data, the system reduces their reputation.
 A validator can lose enough reputation so that the peers will temporarily close their channels.
-This helps in fighting against DoS (Denial of Service) attacks.
+This helps in fighting against
+DoS (Denial of Service) attacks.
 The consequences of closing channels may vary.
 In general, performing validator tasks under reduced reputation will be harder, resulting in lower validator rewards.